GCNs-Net: A Graph Convolutional Neural Network Approach for Decoding Time-resolved EEG Motor Imagery Signals: Materials and Methods

-According to \reffig{The PCC, Absolute PCC, adjacency and graph Laplacian matrices for Subject 10 and 5, separately}, the PCC matrix, absolute PCC matrix, adjacency matrix, and graph Laplacian of Subject 10 and 5 were shown, which achieved the highest and the lowest GAA.
-There were quite a lot of variations underlying inter-subject EEG signals.
-For each one of the 10 subjects, 98.72\% maximum accuracy was achieved.
-As for the model of Subject 10, the AUC was 0.991.
-The single class accuracy on L, R, B, and F for subject 10 was 99.92\%, 97.96\%, 98.08\%, and 98.93\%, respectively.
-For 10 subjects, the highest F1 Score was 98.71\%, and the lowest was 80.19\%.
+According to~\reffig{The PCC, Absolute PCC, adjacency and graph Laplacian matrices for Subject 10 and 5, separately}, the PCC matrix, absolute PCC matrix, adjacency matrix, and graph Laplacian for Subject 10 and 5 are shown, which achieve the highest and the lowest accuracy.
+There are quite a lot of variations underlying the inter-subject EEG signals.
+For each one of the 10 subjects, 98.72\% maximum accuracy is achieved.
+As for the model of Subject 10, the AUC is 0.99.
+The single class accuracies on the L, R, B, and F are 99.92\%, 97.96\%, 98.08\%, and 98.93\%, respectively.
+For 10 subjects, the highest F1-score is 98.71\%, and the lowest is 80.19\%.